MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/hypercall-interface.md

 On x64 platforms, the hypervisor supports the use of XMM fast hypercalls, which allows some hypercalls to take advantage of the improved performance of the fast hypercall interface even though they require more than two input parameters.
 The XMM fast hypercall interface uses six XMM registers to allow the caller to pass an input parameter block up to 112 bytes in size.

-#### Feature Enumeration

-Availability of the XMM fast hypercall interface is indicated via the “Hypervisor Feature Identification” CPUID Leaf (0x40000003, see section 2.4.4):
+Availability of the XMM fast hypercall interface is indicated via the “Hypervisor Feature Identification” CPUID Leaf (0x40000003):

 - Bit 4: support for passing hypercall input via XMM registers is available.

 Note that there is a separate flag to indicate support for XMM fast output.
 Any attempt to use this interface when the hypervisor does not indicate availability will result in a #UD fault.